 How To Apply For An FHA Home Loan

 The first step in applying for an FHA home loan is to contact an approved FHA lender.
-Federal Home Loan Centers is approved for all types of government loan products including FHA insured loans.
-One of our Certified Government Loan Specialists can assist you every step of the way.
-An FHA loan is the easiest type of real estate loan to qualify for because it only requires a low down payment and the borrower is allowed to have less-than-perfect credit.
+Federal Home Loan Centers is an approved broker for all types of government loan products including FHA insured loans.
+One of our Government Loan Specialists can assist you every step of the way.
+An FHA loan is considered one of the easiest type of real estate loans to qualify for because it usually requires a low down payment and the borrower is allowed to have less-than-perfect credit.
 FHA loans are not just for single family properties.
 You can also get an FHA loan to purchase or refinance a duplex, triplex, fourplex or condominium as long as the borrower will be occupying one of the units.
 FHA loans are not for investors or for the purchase of a vacation home.
 In order to get the process rolling, you will need to provide your Loan Specialist with the following basic information:

 - Borrower Address(s) (past two years)